Amortized Bethe Free Energy Minimization for Learning MRFs: Supplementary Material

 \subsection{Additional Details on RBM Experiments}

 \paragraph{Inference Network Details} We associated a 150-dimensional embedding with each node in the graph; we also embedded an indicator feature corresponding to whether a node is visible or hidden in 150 dimensional space.
-These embeddings were concatenated and fed into a 4-layer, 200-unit bidirectional LSTM, which consumed the embeddings first of the visible nodes, ordered row-wise, and then the hidden units.
-A two-layer MLP with ReLU nonlinearity was then used to predict the pseudo marginals for each edge, by consuming the corresponding top-level LSTM states.
+These embeddings were concatenated and fed into a 5-layer, 200-unit bidirectional LSTM, which consumed the embeddings first of the visible nodes, ordered row-wise, and then the hidden units.
+A two-layer MLP with ReLU nonlinearity was then used to predict the pseudo marginals for each edge, by consuming the corresponding top-level LSTM states. $\lambda$ was set to 1.5.
 We found that using a Transformer-based inference network performed slightly worse.
+Whereas all non-LBP methods were given a budget of 200 random hyperparameter configurations, LBP was tuned by hand due to its exorbitant runtime.

-\paragraph{Training Details} We trained by doing only a single (i.e., $I_1=1$) update on the $\bphi$ parameters for every $\btheta$.
+\paragraph{Training Details} We trained by doing only a single (i.e., $I_1 \niceeq 1$) update on the $\bphi$ parameters for every $\btheta$.
 Using more updates typically led to faster convergence but not improved results.
-LBP was allowed up to 5 full sweeps over all the nodes in the graph per iteration; messages were ordered randomly.
+LBP was allowed up to 10 full sweeps over all the nodes in the graph per iteration; messages were ordered randomly.
 LBP was also cut off early if messages changed by less than $10^{-3}$ on average.
-In preliminary experiments we found using 10 full sweeps to perform comparably, but to be twice as slow.